-On March 25, 2022, we completed the acquisition of a new patent portfolio (the HFT Patent Portfolio) consisting of six U.S. patents and two pending U.S. patents (see Note G[2] to our consolidated financial statements included in this Quarterly Report).
-On May 10, 2022, we received an additional patent issuance from the U.S. Patent and Trademark Office related to the HFT Patent Portfolio.
+On March 25, 2022, we completed the acquisition of a new patent portfolio (the HFT Patent Portfolio) currently consisting of nine U.S. patents and two pending U.S. patents (see Note G[2] to our unaudited condensed consolidated financial statements included in this Quarterly Report).